MrRoboman/inceptiogram/README.md

 - [x] New account creation, login
 - [x] guest/demo login
-- [ ] Three separate view indexes:
+- [x] Three separate view indexes:
-  - [ ] Pictures Index (Shows recently uploaded pictures by users that the current user follows)
+  - [x] Pictures Index (Shows recently uploaded pictures by users that the current user follows)
-  - [ ] Users Index (Shows popular users and samples of their photos)
+  - [x] Users Index (Shows popular users and samples of their photos)
-  - [ ] Profile Index (Shows a single user's profile and their pictures)
+  - [x] Profile Index (Shows a single user's profile and their pictures)
-- [ ] Users can follow other users
+- [x] Users can follow other users
-- [ ] Users can comment on pictures
+- [x] Users can comment on pictures
-- [ ] Users can like pictures
+- [x] Users can like pictures
-- [ ] Realtime suggestion Search to find users in the database

 ## Product Goals and Priorities